hanspoo/nx-tw-4/README.md

 ## Manual modification of existing monorepo

-1.- Create and nx monorepo project with a react application with tailwind called _front_, then:
+1.- Let's suppose you have a react app called _front_, then:

 ```bash
 rm apps/front/postcss.config.js